AkhilP35/Connecting-MATLAB-and-Python/README.md

 Didn't realise but WFSim_withpower is a bit invalid as power is calculated in sol.turbine.power which i didnt realise until now :(

+Have updated WFSim_simulation_use which has some extra features now aswell

 WFSIM: https://github.com/TUDelft-DataDrivenControl/WFSim